 A blood cell lives for 120 days.
-When the blood glucose level is elevated, the glucose molecule attaches itself to a blood cell.
+When the blood glucose level is elevated, the glucose molecules attach to blood cells.
 The hemoglobin A1C is a blood test that indicates an average blood glucose elevation over an approximate 120-day period.